MrImmortal09/CSITTeam004/Assignment2/Test.md

 TP-PWD-001

 **Test Plan Introduction**
-This test plan outlines the testing approach and strategy for the password recovery feature of the Instagram clone project.
+This test plan outlines the testing approach and strategy for the password recovery feature of the Pixello project.
 The purpose of this test plan is to ensure that the password recovery feature meets the required functionality, performance, and security standards.

 **Test Items**
 - Password recovery form